Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 Choosing the right Intrusion Detection System (IDS) can make or break your network’s security.
-In this article, we compare signature based vs anomaly based IDS, which relies on known threat patterns and spots deviations from normal behavior, respectively.
+In this article, we compare signature vs anomaly based detection, explaining how signature based systems rely on known threat patterns while anomaly based systems detect deviations from normal behavior.
 You’ll learn how each system works, their pros and cons, and tips on selecting the best fit for your security needs.

 Defining Signature-Based Intrusion Detection Systems (IDS)